GIV-UCalgary/GIV-Website/content/authors/tara/_index.md

 ---
 # Display name
-name: "John Hall"
+name: "Tara Ann Strickland"

 # Username (this should match the folder name)
 authors:
-- john
+- tara

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: "Ph.D.
+role: "M.Sc.
 Student\n\nSeptember 2024 - present"

 # Organizations/Affiliations
 organizations: